Varman dynasty (Kannauj)

-The Varman dynasty of Kannauj was a dynasty that ruled Kannauj and the surrounding areas from the mid 7th century to the late 8th century.
+The Varman dynasty was a dynasty that ruled from the mid 7th century to the late 8th century.
 It was founded by Yashovarman, who filled the power vacuum created after emperor Harshavardhana's death.

 History

 Establishment

 The city of Kannauj had previously been ruled by emperor Harshavardhana, who died without an heir and thus created a power vacuum.
 This lasted for around a century before Yashovarman emerged as its ruler.
 Alexander Cunningham, an archaeologist of the British Raj period, speculated on possible rulers of Kannauj during the period between Harsha and Yashovarman but there is little evidence to support his claims.
 Much of information on him is derived from the Gaudavaho (Slaying of the king of Gauda), a Prakrit-language poem written by his court poet Vakpati.
 According to the Jain chronicles, Yashovarman had a son named Āma, who succeeded him as the king of Kannauj during 749-753 CE.